embear/logger/README.markdown

 enabled by `logger_id_enable()` and could be disabled by `logger_id_disable()`.

 Each ID has its own severity which needs to be set by `logger_id_level_set()`.
 Only calls to `logger()` with the same or higher severity are considered for output.
 This way it is possible to enable logging only for parts of a program.
-The function `logger_id_level_get()` can be used to get the current value, store it, increase the level for some part of thew program and restore it afterwards.
+The function `logger_id_level_get()` can be used to get the current value, store it, increase the level for some part of thew program and restore it afterwards. **By default an ID has no level assigned and thus generates no output until a level is defined using `logger_id_level_set()`.**

 Each ID has its own prefix assigned.
 By default each ID prints the prefix `LOGGER_PREFIX_FULL`.
 The prefix is changed by `logger_id_prefix_set()` and it